C-Caveman/jpegs_to_pdf/README.txt

 You can merge images and pre-existing pdf documents together.

 Say you want to sandwich some PDF document "report.pdf" between two images:
-    > rename the first image to:
+    #1: rename the first image to:  1.jpg
-        "1.jpg"
-    > rename the PDF document from "report.pdf" to:
+    #2: rename the PDF document to: 2
-        "2"
-    > rename the second image to:
+    #3: rename the second image to: 3.jpg
-        "3.jpg"
+    #4: Run:
-    > Run: ./jpg_to_pdf 3
+    ./jpg_to_pdf.sh 3

-This works because jpg_to_pdf converts all images in the range "1.jpg" to "N.jpg" into their own pdf files, naming them "1" to "N" respectively.

-Then, all pdf files named "1" to "N" are merged into one pdf file.
+This works because jpg_to_pdf.sh converts a given "<number>.jpg" image file to an equivalent
+"<number>"     pdf file,
+then merges "1" to "<number of pages>" into a single PDF.